5 Understanding the Features

 To show just how difficult measuring feature importance is, we only have to stick with our simple linear regression.
 Think again about R2: it tells us the proportion of the target explained by our features.
 An ideal measure of importance would be able to tell us how much each feature contributes to that proportion, or in other words, one that decomposes R2 into the relative contributions of each feature.
 One of the most common measures of importance in linear models is the standardized coefficient we have demonstrated previously.
 You know what it doesn’t do?
 It doesn’t decompose R2 into relative feature contributions.
 Even the more complicated SHAP approach will not do this.

 The easiest situation we could hope for with regard to feature importance is the basic linear regression model we’ve been using.
 Everything is linear, with no interactions or other things going on, as in our demonstration model.
-And yet there are many logical ways to determine feature importance, and some even break down R2 into relative contributions, but they won’t necessarily agree with each other in ranking or relative differences.
+And yet there are many logical ways to determine feature importance.
+Some metrics even break down R2 into relative feature contributions, but they won’t necessarily agree with each other in ranking or relative differences.
 If you can get a measure of statistical difference between whatever metric you choose, it’s often the case that ‘top’ features will not be statistically different from other features.
 So what do we do?
 We’ll show a few methods here, but the main point is that there is no single answer, and it’s important to understand what you’re trying to do with the information.

 Let’s start things off by using one of our previous linear regression models with several features, but which has no interactions or other complexity (Section 3.5.1).
 It’s just a model with simple linear relationships and nothing else.
 We even remove categorical features to avoid having to aggregate group effects.
 In short, it doesn’t get any easier than this!